cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

   caption: [Results of the linear regression model.]
 )<table:linear_resgression_results>

-As we can see here, the value of $R^2$ tells us that the model is overfitting, and still the target has an average error of 9% of $pi/2$ or 9% of the domain of $phi_K$, which can be further improved.
-Nevertheless this model was able to predict the relation between $K$ and $G$ better than any model tried in @chap:failure.
-In fact this model was tested also with the data generated to train and test the first polynomial model, shown in @chap:failure, and the results were: $"MAE" = 0.084$ and $R^2 = 0.78$.
-In contrast the model with shortest MAE shown in @chap:failure had a train MAE value of 0.4.
-This proves that the variable transformations made in @chap:transformations are able to improve any model drastically.
+As we can see here, the values of $R^2$ and RMSE tells us that the model is overfitting, and still the target has an average error of 9% of $pi/2$ or 9% of the domain of $phi_K$, which can be further improved.
+Nevertheless this model was able to predict its target with similar performance metrics as the best model shown in @chap:failure.
+In fact this model was tested also with the data generated to train and test the first polynomial model, shown in @chap:failure, and the performance metrics for the prediction of $phi_K$ were: $"MAE" = 0.084$ and $R^2 = 0.78$.
+The model with shortest MAE shown in @chap:failure had a test MAE value of $0.337 "Tdyn"/"cm"^2$ which is 6% of its domain (6% of $5.3 "Tdyn"/"cm"^2)$, which is 3% below the percentage error of the polynomial regression model.
+Nevertheless, the best model of @chap:failure was a complex random forest model fed with polynomial features of degree 3, while this model is just a linear regression fed with polynomial features of degree 4.
+In other words a very complex model outlined in @chap:failure is having similar metrics as a simple polynomial model shown here.
+This proves that the feature and target transformations proposed in @chap:transformations are able to improve any model drastically.
 Now we're going to see the performance of a neural network.
-/*
-$ "MAE" = (1/N_("data")) sum_(m = 1)^(N_"data") abs(tilde(phi_(K m)^("real")) - tilde(phi_(K m)^("predicted"))). $<eq:MAE_def>

-Also another metric that will give us an idea of how well the model is fitting the data is the coefficient of determination $R^2$, which is defined as:

-$ R^2 = 1 - "SSE"/"SST", $

-where,

-$ "SSE" = sum_(m = 1)^(N_"data") (tilde(phi_(K m)) - tilde())^2 $
-*/
 === Results of the neural network

-Splitting 60% of the data for training, 20% for validation and 20% for testing the sequential neural network described in @fig:nn_isotropic was trained.The activation function of all input layers was ReLu and the activation of the last layer was the following custom function:
+Splitting 60% of the data for training, 20% for validation and 20% for testing, the sequential neural network described in @fig:nn_isotropic was trained.
+The activation function of all input layers was ReLu and the activation of the last layer was the following custom function:

 $ g(x) = (1/N) log((1 + e^(N x))/(1 + e^(N (x-1)))). $

-This function is similar to $y = x$ when $x$ is between 0 and 1, close to 0 if $x < 0$ and 1 if $x > 1$ for large values of $N$.
+This function was chosen because it returns values between 0 and 1, and is similar to $y = x$ when $x$ is between 0 and 1, close to 0 if $x < 0$ and 1 if $x > 1$ for large values of $N$.
 The highest possible value of $N$ was chosen, which was $N=20$.
-Values of $N$ of 21 or larger yielded to NaN metrics during the training.
+Values of $N gt.eq 21$ yielded to NaN metrics during the training.
 This way the target was going to have values between 0 and 1.
-However, as we will see later in the cubic case, the hard sigmoid performs better because it has the same advantages but makes the training a lot faster.
+However, as we will see later in the cubic case, the hard sigmoid performs better because it has a similar behavior but makes the training a lot faster and doesn't yield to NaN values during training.

-The training of the model was performed using Keras 3.0 #cite(<keras>) in Python, using Torch #cite(<torch>) as the backend with an AMD 6600M GPU.
+The training of the model was performed using Keras 3.0 #cite(<keras>) in Python, using Torch #cite(<torch>) as backend with an AMD 6600M GPU.
 It took 72 minutes to complete the training.
-Full system specs of the PC used to train the models can be seen in @apx:specs.
-Learning rate and batch size were tuned monitoring the MSE and RMSE in the first 5 epochs during the training of the model.
-Learning rate of 0.0005 and batch size of 16 ensured smooth and stable updates, fast convergence and 41 second of training per epoch, as shown in @fig:train_history_isotropic.
+Full system specifications of the PC used to train the models can be seen in @apx:specs.
+The learning rate and batch size were tuned monitoring the MSE and RMSE in the first 5 epochs during the training of the model.
+A learning rate of 0.0005 and batch size of 16 ensured smooth and stable updates, fast convergence and 41 second of training per epoch, as shown in @fig:train_history_isotropic.
 Default values of learning rate of 0.001 and batch size of 32 yielded a faster training, but a slightly slower convergence.
 Batches under 16 yielded to large training times with very little enhancement in convergence.

-The results of this model are shown in @table:NN1_results:
+The performance metrics of this model are shown in @table:NN1_results:

 #figure(
   table(